microsoft/AzureTRE/docs/authoring-firewall-rules.md

 ## Using Terraform to open firewall rules

+Until a mechanism to update shared services has been implemented firewall rule updates should be done using terraform as part of the service deployment.
 The aim is to create a firewall rule that grants access from the workspace's address space to the external location.
 The challenge being the rule must use a priority that has not been used by any other rule.

 1. Create a `firewall.tf` file in the `terraform` directory of the workspace.